Need to talk? Call 1800 882 436.

 • in need of cuddles and reassurance

-• not feeling well — sometimes crying is the only obvious sign that a baby is unwell
+• feeling unwell — sometimes crying is the only obvious sign that a baby is unwell

 What are the best ways to settle a crying baby?

-Some babies are particularly sensitive to stimuli such as noise and lights, and calm more quickly in a dark, quiet room.
-Others prefer some background sounds rather than a completely quiet environment.
+Think about their surroundings.
+Some babies are sensitive to noise and lights, and calm more quickly in a dark, quiet room.
+Others like to have some background sounds rather than a completely quiet environment.

 Tips for settling your baby

-Try these tips to settle a crying baby:
+Try these tips to settle your crying baby:

 • Hold your baby close to you and gently pat, rock or sway.
 Use a soothing, reassuring voice to let them know you're there.
 Sometimes the only way you'll be able to settle your baby is to hold them until they fall asleep.
 See your child health nurse if your baby always needs to be cuddled to sleep.